fastly/compute-js-static-publish/README.md

 Publishing, as described earlier, is the process of preparing files for inclusion into your application.
 This process also makes metadata available about each of the files that are included, such as its content type, the last modified date, the file hash, and so on.

+Publishing can also set up to embed content and modules into the Wasm binary of your Compute app if so configured, although this usage will require your Wasm binary to be rebuilt and deployed to your service.

 The [`PublisherServer` class](#publisherserver) used by the default scaffolded application is a simple application of this content and metadata.
 By importing `./statics.js` into your Compute application, you can just as easily access this